brenobaise/learning-spring-api/README.md

 ---

 ## **Getting Started**
+> **Note:** Eventually I will update this to a more thorough explanation of how to get a database working.
+> Also, I plan to migrate to Postgres.

 ### **1) Database Configuration (MySQL – localhost)**
 Ensure MySQL is installed and a database is created.